mmoult/SPIRV-Interpreter/usage-help.md

 as inputs.
 In the simplest case, you can do:

 ```
-spirv-run -t in.yaml spv_file
+spirv-run -t in.yaml shader.spv
 ```

-to generate a template file, `in.yaml`, for the given SPIR-V file, `spv_file`.
+to generate a template file, `in.yaml`, for the given SPIR-V file, `shader.spv`.
 Each variable which can be given as input for the SPIR-V file will have its name appear in the template file assigned to some stub value.

 A stub value matches the expected type of the value to which it is assigned.
 Array variables have stub array values, recursively composed of stub values for each element.
 Similarly, object variables have stub object values, recursively